Alexdesaint/Alexdesaint.github.io/content/_index.md

   text:
   - All Options is a derivatives trading company specialised in trading options.
 I am part of the technology department dedicated to develop new technologies and ensure the continuity of the trading platform.
   - "Main projects:"
   - "- Created a new real-time pricing application entirely based on **Vola Dynamics**, used on all traded products in the US.
-Since June 2023, I am leading a team of four developers aiming to expand to all products in Europe and US with a real-time and historical pricing and replace all the previous pricing applications."
+Since June 2023, I am leading a team of four developers aiming to expand to all products in Europe and US with a real-time and historical pricing."
   # ajouter stats
   - "- Worked on processing market data for fitting the volatility to the market using the **Vola Dynamics** library.
 Used on EURO STOXX 50 and other liquid European indices."
   - "- Wrote a portfolio management application that automatically moves delta-neutral and vega-neutral positions.
 Used to create the company's spread or dispersion strategies."